emer/etable/README.md

 * `minmax` is home of basic Min / Max range struct, and `norm` has lots of good functions for computing standard norms and normalizing vectors.

+* `utils` has various table-related utility command-line utility tools, including `etcat` which combines multiple table files into one file, including option for averaging column data.